contentedweb/eleventy-forestry-starter/src/pages/home.md

 ---
-layout: "layouts/home.njk"
+layout: layouts/home.njk
 title: Homepage
 permalink: "/"

 ---
 # Welcome!

-This is a starter site for Eleventy.
+This is a starter site for Eleventy using Forestry and GitHub pages.
 I hope you can find it useful.